lingpy/calc-workflow/slides/slides.md

 the degree to which patterns are inconsistent, reflecting secondary variation in the individual languages
-(3) the representation is only to some degree machinereadable, not only because it is not digitized, but also because we do not know completely to which correspondence pattern (or set) each of the other
+(3) the representation is only to some degree machine-readable, not only because it is not digitized, but also because we do not know completely to which correspondence pattern (or set) each of the other